My recommendation is to need a family law attorney to file an emergency custody order.

 - The Texas Rules of Civil Procedure

-Many but not all courts have their local rules available online on a webpage that they have set up.
-If this is not the case, you may be able to call the court and speak with a clerk of the court who will be able to let you know about the court's local rules.
+Many courts have their local rules available online on a webpage that they have set up.
+If this is not the case, you may be able to call the court and speak with a clerk of the court who will let you know about the court's local rules.

-If there is time, a good idea would be to sit in the court where your hearing is to take place and watch how the Judge handles cases.
+If there is time, a good idea would be to sit in the court where your hearing will occur and watch how the judge handles cases.
 Every judge does things slightly differently and expects different things.

 What are Temporary Orders?

-A Temporary Orders hearing after a petition for Texas divorce or custody is filed with the court.
+After a petition for Texas divorce or custody, a Temporary Orders hearing is filed with the court.
 This hearing puts orders in place until the final trial is held or the case is settled by agreement.